Connected Data

 - Read approved website content.

-- List available website content types.
+- List available business objects.

 - Create an unpublished draft.